dadja/dadja/README.md

 i am a software engineer enjotying building mobiel applications and games.

-- Already touched these programming languages and frameworks SDKS : Kotlin,Dart,Flutter,javascript,typescript,php,laravel,C++,C
+- Already touched these programming languages and frameworks SDKS : Kotlin,Dart,Flutter,javascript,typescript,php,laravel,C++,C ,Angular,React
 - Im' eager to learn new things
 - Interested in collaborate in Open Source Projects
 - Have some time ? lets discuss data structures,design patterns,Game patterns,Game concepts like procedural map generation and more , Shaders(still learning) , Math for Games